 Fueling at Siena

 Back to Mensanello

 Colle di Val d'Elsa, Volterra

 On Tuesday we started the day at the pool.
 We were in Colle di Val d'Elsa, and we visited Volterra.
 Volterra, sited on the confluence of the Cecina and Era Valle, is an ancient city of Etruscan origin.
 It is now an attractive Tuscan medieval hilltop town.
 The typical medieval appearance has been preserved almost intact over the centuries.
 The 13th century city walls are also well preserved and retain a few of the original gateways.
-In the evening we had diner with Camiel, Nicole, Wies, Max and Siem.
+In the evening we had dinner with Camiel, Nicole, Wies, Max and Siem.

 On Wednesday we visited Florence (Firenze).
 Florence is the regional capital of Tuscany.
 Florence is packed with tourists being shepherded around the city's museums.
 The town is situated on the river Arno, which is spanned by the famous Ponte Vecchio, the only of Florence's bridges not to be blown up in the Second World War.
 Florence's most striking landmark is Brunelleschi's dome on the Duomo, and its most reproduced sight is Michelangelo's statue of David.
 We ended the day in the pool at the holiday house.

 On Thursday, August 14, 2008, we brought Wies from San Vincenzo to Bastia, on Corsica.
 Charlotte and Maurits joined for the trip.
 We first flew from Mensanello to San Vincenzo, on the west coast north of Piombino, where Wies joined us.